 Read these posts to find out more about Pregnancy Reflexology or my clinic which was featured in the 1883 Magazine.

-Still need convincing then have a look at my Pregnancy Reflexology Feedback from clients I have worked with.
+Still need convincing then have a look at my Pregnancy Reflexology Reviews from clients I have worked with.
+Or click on the goggle badge below to read my goggle reviews.

 “Jo gave me an intense treatment just before my due date.
 I went into labour after and it was a swift and uncomplicated birth.
 I’m sure reflexology helped me achieve my natural birth.”